ltgoslo/NoMusic/NorSID/README.md

 - `weighted f1-score` for the dialects.

 If you only participate in the sentence-level tasks (intent detection and/or dialect identification), you can submit a simpler file containing only lines starting with `#` and blank lines (see example `norsid_dev_random.conll`).

+## Results

+The official results of the shared task are provided on a [different page](results.md).
+The detailed output of the evaluation script is provided in `participants/detailed_results.txt`.
+We provide the following baselines:
+- For slot and intent detection: `mBERT` fine-tuned on the English xSID training data with the MaChAmp toolkit.
+- For dialect detection: an SVM classifier trained on the NorSID development data using tf-idf-weighted character 1-gram to 4-gram features.